 “You don’t have to be so angry with me, I wasn’t going to tell Suzette about you.”

 “I’m not angry with you at all—what gave you that idea?”

 “Screaming at me to ‘shut up’ and ‘you can’t tell anyone shit’ doesn’t sound particularly neutral to me.”
-She sighs, posture loosening up ever so slightly, dramatically lifting her hand to her pale face.

 “I mean—” Abruptly, her gaze shifts away.
 “Considering how often you’re with her recently…”